Boon67/ClearBladeEdgeDeploymentScript/README.md

 Parent System
 Platform FQDN or IP address

-Runs through the typical processes for deploying a ClearBlade Edge
+Needs to be Run with root or sudo privileges

---Needs to be Run with root or sudo privileges --Checks for previous installed versions
+Checks for previous installed versions
---Enables DB on Edge
+Enables DB on Edge

 #Note: Currently does not support auto install of OSX edges